-African art > Doors, shutters, ladders dogon wood > Dogon Gate
+African art > Doors, shutters, ladders dogon wood > Dogon door

 Watch the video

-The Nommo founded the eight lineages of the Dogon and inculcated weaving, forging, and agriculture in their human descendants.
+The Nommo, the mythical ancestor, is said to have founded the eight Dogon lineages and instilled weaving, blacksmithing, and agriculture in their human descendants.

 This item is sold with its certificate of authenticity

 You could also be interested by these items